-Westland Sea King ASaC Mk7, 849 Sqn Fleet Air Arm,
+Westland Sea King ASaCS Mk7, 849 Sqn Fleet Air Arm,

-Revell with minimal changes.
-The kit provides markings for airframe XV650, the first
+it from an AEW.3 to an ASaCS.7.
+The kit provides markings for airframe XV650, which

-AEW Sea King conversion.
-Tragically, this and the second conversion, airframe XV704,
+was the first AEW Sea King conversion.
+Tragically, this and the second conversion,

 During the Falklands War of 1982, it became painfully clear that the lack of organic RN Air Early Warning assets had placed the Fleet at considerable risk from air attack.